IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/switch.md

 ## Usage

-At its core the switch component allows for toggling between on/off states.
+At its core the `Switch` component allows for toggling between on/off states.
 The default styling is done according to the selection controls specification in the Material Design guidelines.

 <!-- Blazor -->

-To get started with the switch component, we first need to import its module, like so:
+To get started with the `Switch` component, we first need to import its module, like so:

 ```razor
 IgbSwitchModule.Register(IgniteUIBlazor);